Cloud Computing, Cloud Data Science

 WRITTEN BY Bineet Singh Kushwah

-Bineet Singh Kushwah works as Associate Architect at CloudThat.
+Bineet Singh Kushwah works as an Associate Architect at CloudThat.
 His work revolves around data engineering, analytics, and machine learning projects.
 He is passionate about providing analytical solutions for business problems and deriving insights to enhance productivity.
-In a quest to learn and work with recent technologies, he spends the most time on upcoming data science trends and services in cloud platforms and keeps up with the advancements.
+In his quest to learn and work with recent technologies, he spends most of his time exploring upcoming data science trends and cloud platform services, staying up to date with the latest advancements.

 Share